Gabriellm2003/remote_sensing_missing_data/README.md

 ## Datasets
-Both AiRound and CV-BrCT datasets can be downloaded [here.](http://www.patreo.dcc.ufmg.br/multi-view-datasets/) In order to reproduce or results or use them as a baseline comparison, please use our proposed 5-fold cross-validation.
-[LEMBRAR DE COLOCAR UM LINK PARA DOWNLOAD.]
+Both AiRound and CV-BrCT datasets can be downloaded [here.](http://www.patreo.dcc.ufmg.br/multi-view-datasets/) In order to reproduce or results or use them as a baseline comparison, please use [our proposed 5-fold cross-validation](https://drive.google.com/file/d/1iw6BvM0SamGm9mGjBuYhKfPQvga2GUse/view?usp=sharing).

+**Notes:**
+1. Folders format: $DatasetName$_$MissingView$_missing_$ViewTypeOfTheImagesInTheFolder$_fold_$FoldNumber$. **Where:**
+   - $DatasetName$ is in [airound, cv-brct]
+   - $MissingView$  is in [aerial, ground]
+   - $ViewTypeOfTheImagesInTheFolder$ is in [aerial, ground]
+   - $FoldNumber$ is in [1, 2, 3, 4, 5]
+2. Inside each dataset fold folder, there are 3-4 folders:
+   - missing test: only exists if the view type of the folder is the one that is missing.
+It represents the original test set (that is missing by simulation).
+It was only used to compute the fusion upper bound for the paper.
+   - test: images used in test evaluation.
+In the case that the view type of the folder is the one that is missing, it contains the same set of images of the validation.
+   - train: images in the training step.
+   - validation: images in the validation step.

 ## Doubts and Credits